LukeStashWalker/stashwalker/README.md

 ### Block Tracers

-different colored tracers to interesting blocks:
+Different colored tracers to interesting blocks:
 - containers
     - shulkerboxes
     - double chests (that are not in a dungeon)